 Nut spreads are a wonderful replacement for butter.
 There are tons of different brands and varieties available, with prices varying significantly between different types of nuts.
 Peanut butter is the most famous as well as cheapest of all and it can be a bit of a mission trying to find the best one amongst so many different brands.
-I recommend to stick to the one with the fewest ingredients, ideally it's made of 100% roasted peanuts and nothing else.
+I recommend sticking to the one with the fewest ingredients, ideally it's made of 100% roasted peanuts and nothing else.
 The same applies for all other nut butters, the higher the actual nut content, the better.

 Fresh nuts and seeds are equally great to have in the house, add walnuts, sunflower, pumpkin, hemp and ground flaxseed to any breakfast muesli or porridge.
 Sprinkle seeds over pretty much any dish for added crunch and healthy, unsaturated fats to keep everyone fuller for longer.

-While all nuts and seeds have great nutritional properties, walnuts, hemp seeds (or hemp hearts, the shelled version if you aren't too keen on the crunchy shell) and flaxseed contain the highest amount of omega 3 fatty acids.
+While all nuts and seeds have great nutritional properties, walnuts, hemp seeds (or hemp hearts, the shelled version if you aren't too keen on the crunchy shell) and flaxseed* contain the highest amounts of omega 3 fatty acids.

 Oats are simply amazing, I’m such a big fan of these versatile little grains that they get their own mentioning despite being part of the grain family.
 They are a great addition to all kinds of sweet and savoury dishes and feature in most days' breakfast as well as on the go snacks in my family.
 They are filling, slow burning and amongst many other benefits a great source of various minerals.

-There are tons of refined sugar replacements on the market, all of them claiming to be a healthier option which can be pretty confusing.
-I would say the same rule applies with sugar as does with most other foods.
+There are tons of refined sugar replacements on the market, all of them claiming to be a healthier option which can be confusing.
+To me the same rule applies with sugar as does with most other foods.
 The less processed and the more whole any source of sweetness is, the better.
 Eating an apple beats drinking a glass of apple juice by large, because of the lack of fibre in the latter.
 Pure fructose has a very similar effect to cane sugar in the sense that it causes spikes in our blood sugar levels, which doesn’t occur if it is consumed as part of a whole fruit or berry.

 A few raisins or any dried fruit can make a meal much more appealing to a child and add iron on top of it.
-One of my sons can be pretty fussy when it comes to trying new things, but he will agree to eat almost everything if I sprinkle a little handful of raisins on top.
+One of my sons can be fussy when it comes to trying new things, but he will agree to eat almost everything if I sprinkle a little handful of raisins on top.

 Turmeric doesn’t only look like gold dust, it's gold for our health too.
-With it’s hugely anti-inflammatory and anti-cancer properties it's a great spice to keep in stock, be it the powder or the fresh root (beware of the staining when using the root).
+With its anti-inflammatory and anti-cancer properties it's a great spice to keep in stock, be it the powder or the fresh root (beware of the staining when using the root).
 Even a small sprinkle of black pepper boosts the absorption of turmeric significantly.
 Add a quarter of a teaspoon to your morning smoothie or sprinkle a little over your kids' pasta, it has a very subtle taste which is easily overpowered by the other elements of the dish.

 YOU ARE WHAT YOU EAT